What’s in Season – March Produce and Recipes

 View Recipe

-Asparagus – An excellent source of Vitamin K, asparagus will have just completed its annual harvest and be flooding the shelves and farmer’s markets in March.
-I’m sure you’ll love roasted asparagus or a delicious asparagus cream soup.
+Asparagus – An excellent source of Vitamin K, asparagus will have just completed its annual harvest and will be flooding the shelves and farmer’s markets in March.
+I’m sure you’ll love asparagus soup, sauteed asparagus, roasted asparagus, air fryer asparagus, or pickled asparagus.
+I also share my top tips for how to store asparagus.

 A serving of asparagus soup topped with asparagus tips